lemming52/white_knight/pendulum/README.txt

                          is visible.

 Data
-double_solutions_core.txt - solutions yi of the differential equation double_positions_core.txt - cartesian coordinates of the masses double_energies_core.txt - kinetic and potential energies of each mass
+data/double_solutions_core.txt - solutions yi of the differential equation data/double_positions_core.txt - cartesian coordinates of the masses data/double_energies_core.txt - kinetic and potential energies of each mass

 RUNNING ORDER:
 To regenerate results run: